Alberta Highway 16A: Parkland Highway

-Highway 16A and the Parkland Highway were established in 1997 when the Highway 16 designation was moved to Highway 16X, a bypass route that became Yellowhead Trail in Edmonton.
+Highway 16A and the Parkland Highway were established in 1997 when the Highway 16 designation was moved to Highway 16X, a bypass route that becomes Yellowhead Trail in Edmonton.

 Major intersections

 Vegreville

 Highway 16A:24 runs through the Town of Vegreville as 50 Avenue.

 Major intersections

 Starting from the west end of Highway 16A:

 Former alignments

 Strathcona County

 Highway 16A used to follow Baseline Road (101 Avenue), past Refinery Row, and linked with Highway 16 in Strathcona County.
 It began at the Edmonton city limits, located approximately 1.1 km east of the 50 Street intersection, and traveled east for 3.9 km to Highway 14X where it turned north for 3.3 km and terminated at Highway 16.
 In 1996, the province reverted the Baseline Road to Strathcona County while the north–south section became part of Highway 14X.

 Highway 14X was later renumbered Highway 216 in 1999, and signed as a part of Anthony Henday Drive in 2010.